ilyaperepelitsa/CV/README.md

 Initiated a boxplot graph function that accepts arguments to determine how to order boxes - some usual i.e. by median, mean and some more interesting - by interquartile range.
 Also some color palette code that gets imported.
-I want to grow the basic graphs part of the
+I want to grow the basic graphs part of the library as well as